jundalisay/sp/content/en/research/hegel/spirit/part-b/section-4b.md

 Life is itself at rest while being absolutely restless infinity.

-, the very self-dependence in which the differences brought out in the process are all dissolved, the simple reality of time, which in this self-identity has the solid form and shape of space.
+The very self-dependence in which the differences brought out in the process are all dissolved.

+The simple reality of time in this self-identity has the solid form and shape of space.

-The differences, however, all the same hold as differences in this simple universal medium,
+The differences, however, all the same hold as differences in this simple universal medium.

-This universal flux exercises its negative activity by sublating them.
+This universal flux exercises its negative activity by sublating the differences.

-But it could not transcend them unless they had a subsistence of their own.
+But it could not transcend those differences unless they had a subsistence of their own.

 Precisely this flux is itself self-identical independence.